-8 Key Moments And Themes From Trump's First State Of The Union Address
+8 Key Moments And Themes From Trump's 1st State Of The Union Address

 4. Surprise Skutniks

-"Today, he has a new leg, but Seong-ho, I understand you still keep those old crutches as a reminder of how far you have come.
+"Today, he has a new leg, but Seong Ho, I understand you still keep those old crutches as a reminder of how far you have come.
 Your great sacrifice is an inspiration to us all."

 What's a Skutnik, you ask?
 The name comes from Lenny Skutnik, a government employee who dove into the Potomac River to save a plane crash victim.
 He was invited to the State of the Union and sat next to then-first lady Nancy Reagan.
-His story was mentioned by President Reagan in the State of the Union address.
+His story was mentioned by President Ronald Reagan in the State of the Union address.

 Sound pretty routine for a president to include that?
 Not back then.
-Skutnik was the first "regular person's" story used in a State of the Union.
-On Tuesday, President Trump took the use of the device to a new level.
-He acknowledged a whopping 16 people, who were sitting in the audience at the State of the Union as invited guests and integrated their stories into his speech.
+Skutnik was the first "regular person" story used in a State of the Union.
+On Tuesday, Trump took the use of the device to a new level.
+He acknowledged a whopping 16 people sitting in the audience, such as North Korean defector Ji Seong Ho, at the State of the Union as invited guests and integrated their stories into his speech.

-That included the story of North Korean defector Ji Seong-ho.
-It was an emotional high point of Trump's 2017 joint address to Congress when he mentioned Carryn Owens, the widow of Chief Petty Officer William "Ryan" Owens, who was killed in a raid in Yemen.
+It was an emotional high point of Trump's 2017 address to Congress when he mentioned Carryn Owens, the widow of Chief Petty Officer William "Ryan" Owens, who was killed in a raid in Yemen.
 It proved a strong device for Trump then, and his team decided to go all out with their use in this speech, weaving these stories throughout his speech.

 5. Trump wades into Russia investigation

-No, he didn't do it in the speech, but afterward he was overheard telling a Republican lawmaker he is 100 percent in favor of releasing a classified memo that reportedly has explosive information on the FBI.
-It was gathered by the controversial Republican chair of the House Intelligence Committee, Rep. Devin Nunes, R-Calif.
+No, he didn't do it in the speech, but afterward Trump was overheard telling a Republican lawmaker that he is 100 percent in favor of releasing a classified memo that reportedly has explosive information on the FBI.
+It was gathered by the controversial Republican chair of the House Intelligence Committee, Rep. Devin Nunes of California.

 NEWS ALERT via @AP: Trump overheard telling GOP lawmaker he's "100 percent" for releasing Republican intelligence memo.— PBS NewsHour (@NewsHour) January 31, 2018